majoduran/Denovo_immunogenicitymodel/README.md

 Once data matches the structure outlined above, place the CSV file in the designated directory within the repository.

-The category labels used in this project are: clinically approved /native, non-self / de-immunized mutant, non-self / cancer-associated neoantigens / *de novo*, not tested in humans.
+The category labels used in this project are: clinically approved /native, non-self / native, self/ de-immunized mutant, non-self / cancer-associated neoantigens / *de novo*, not tested in humans.

 #### Example Data
 An example of how the data should be structured is shown below: